jamestripp/Tutorials/README.md

 If you have any comments, queries or suggestions then feel free to cntact me at james.tripp@warwick.ac.uk.

+At present there are example of maximum likelihood estimation(/MLE) and bayesian modeling(/Bayesian) in this directory.
+Both methods have their advantages and disadvantages (see below).
+Feel free to download and use these examples.
+In each directory there is a more detailed description of the method being demonstrated in each file.

 ## Maximum likelihood estimation (/MLE)

 Cognitive psychologists often want to fit a model to data.
 Models take a set of inputs (e.g., stimuli presented to participants)